 Segal McCambridge Attorneys Successful on Motion to Dismiss For Lack of Personal Jurisdiction in Federal Product Liability Case

-Segal McCambridge Chicago Shareholder Jeffrey Singer and Chicago Associate Matthew Kelly were granted dismissal on behalf of their client in a complex product liability case filed in the United States District Court for the Eastern District of Washington.
+Segal McCambridge Chicago Of Counsel Attorney Jeffrey Singer and Chicago Associate Matthew Kelly were granted dismissal on behalf of their client in a complex product liability case filed in the United States District Court for the Eastern District of Washington.
 Singer and Kelly represented the manufacturer of the neck component ("the Company") allegedly used within the hip replacement hip system used on Plaintiff.

 Plaintiff underwent a total right hip replacement utilizing a hip system that included a femoral neck component.
 Four years after Plaintiff’s hip replacement surgery, the femoral neck component failed requiring that Plaintiff undergo a total hip revision.
 Thereafter, Plaintiffs brought action against the Company, the manufacturer of the femoral neck component at issue.
 Attorneys Singer and Kelly, on behalf of their client, moved to dismiss Plaintiffs' action based on lack of personal jurisdiction.